 Apple finds quality problems in some iPhone X and MacBook models

-Apple Inc said on Friday it had found some issues affecting some of its iPhone X and 13-inch MacBook pro products and said the company would fix them free of charge.

-REUTERS: Apple Inc said on Friday it had found some issues affecting some of its iPhone X and 13-inch MacBook pro products and said the company would fix them free of charge.
+REUTERS: Apple Inc said on Friday (Nov 9) it had found some issues affecting some of its iPhone X and 13-inch MacBook Pro products and said the company would fix them free of charge.

 The screens on affected phones may not respond correctly to touch or it could react even without being touched, the Cupertino, California-based company said.